 In 1998, he began researching "Duty, Honor, Privilege."
 That book is now part of a new series by Potomac Books, entitled The History of War.
 He then wrote “Harlem’s Hell Fighters: The African-American 369th Infantry in World War I.” He finished his trilogy on New York City’s National Guard in World War I with “Duffy’s War: Fr.
 Francis Duffy, Wild Bill Donovan and the Irish Fighting 69th in World War I.”

 In 2005, he started work on "Rock of the Marne," the story of the 3rd U.S. Infantry Division's heroic stand on the Marne River.
-His latest book, launched this fall by Berkley Caliber, is now available in hardcover, ebook and audio.
+His latest book, launched in 2015 by Berkley Caliber, is now available in hardcover, ebook and audio.
 The author Thomas Fleming wrote: "Harris brings this epochal event alive with breathtaking vividness and skill."